RadheyaM/Factory-Planner/README.md

 + [Deployment](#deployment)
 + [Credits](#credits)

-# Agile Planning
+# Planning

+Access the [Projects Board](https://github.com/users/RadheyaM/projects/2) for this project.

 ## Target Users
-A specific set of managers in a bakery, could be adapted to a different production/planning setting.
+A set of managers in a bakery, could be adapted to a different production/planning setting.
 - Admin who has access to the whole backend, only user who can delete a plan, not a daily user but someone who fixes issues when they arise.
 - Operations Manager who creates, updates and deletes components of a plan.
 The main creator on the site.
 - Packing Manager who views the Live Plan to coordinate the packing teams, can indicate when a run is completed.
 - Raw Materials Manager who views the Live Plan, especially required packaging.

+### Account Permissions
+ - Admin, all access.
+ - OpsManager, CRUD functionality except to delete plans.
+Can't access the Admin site.
+ - PackingManager, View and Edit a Packing Run to indicate when it has been successfully packed.
+ - Manager, can View but not change anything.
+ - New User, For the purposes of development/submitting to be marked a user can create an account and immediately have access to view the site, although not any CRUD functionality - in real use setting that would not be desirable.

 ## User Stories